China Post: History

-The Customs Post Office of the Qing dynasty was established in 1878 by Robert Hart at the suggestion of the foreign powers, with branch offices in five major trading cities.
-On 20 March 1896, the Customs Post Office became the Great Qing Post, which in 1911 became independent of the customs service.
-The Great Qing Post became the Chunghwa Post in 1912.
-Chunghwa postal service had signed a contract with the China Airways Federal group in 1929 to transport airmail on the Shanghai-Hankou, Nanjing-Beijing, and Hankou-Guangzhou routes.
-Chunghwa Post had functioned as the main postal service provider of Mainland China until 1949.

 The current postal service of People's Republic of China was established in 1949.
 It replaced the Chunghwa Post in mainland China in 1949, as well as in the Universal Postal Union in 1972.
 It was formerly administered by the Ministry of Posts and Telecommunications.

 China Post is directly supervised by the State Post Bureau which has overall responsibility for regulating postal service in China.
-The State Post Bureau is an agency reporting to the Ministry of Information Industry of the People's Republic of China.
+The State Post Bureau operates under the State Council of China.

 Organizational structure

 After the separation from the State Post Bureau and several re-organization, China Post is currently organized along the following structure.